![]() |

 you quite a bit of information.
 Don't forget to remove the calls once

-you're done! :)#include
+you're done! :)#include line, and then

 paste all that code in its place.
 Now you can do your debugging.
 When